MarkR-Dev/shopping-cart/README.md

 Areas that could be improved:

-- Structure data with consideration for all aspects of the project so you don't have to quick fix issues down the line
+- Structure data with consideration for all aspects of the project so you don't have to fix issues down the line
 - UI/CSS - most notably the use of svgs/icons and tab indicators for header, among several other small issues
 - UI/CSS - better repsonsive breakpoints that are in sync with all elements
 - Accessible semantic html to aid assitive technologies/allow for better querying via RTL